 When applied to politics this breeds extremism and groupthink, preventing fruitful dialogue and discourse between opposing groups.
 The left-right single dimension is a gross simplification of a complex mix of ideologies and approaches and those that deviate from the group’s platform are seen as having irreconcilible differences and is lumped together with those with much greater difference in viewpoint.

-There’s a lack of nuance in political dialogs and messages; take for instance the Bernie or bust attitude.
+Whether you call it partisanship, tribalism or polarization, in the end the result is a lack of nuance in political dialogs and messages—take for instance the Bernie or bust attitude.
 Or if one agrees with one clause or one statement by Trump, one is casted off as a supporter regardless of whether the argument has any hint of truth.

 Languages themselves reinfornce the binary with gendered words or phrases.
 Don’t be such a girl2.
 Man up.
 These presupposes one attribute for all members of one gender, implying that every individual of one gender is always weak and passive while every individual of the other should be agentic at all times3.
 Both genders are culpable in maintaining this binary with casual comments and often playing it off as harmless exaggeration, but these are micro-coersive forces that add up.